PatrickLouys/no-framework-tutorial/7-inversion-of-control.md

 ### Inversion of Control

-In the last part you have set up a controller and generated output with `echo`.
+In the last part you have set up a presenter class and generated output with `echo`.
 But let's not forget that you have a nice object oriented HTTP abstraction available.
 But right now it's not accessible inside your class.

 The sane option is to use [inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control).
 This means that instead of giving the class the responsiblity of creating the object it needs, you just ask for them.
 This is done with [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).

 If it sounds a little complicated right now, don't worry.
 Just follow the tutorial and once you see how it is implemented things will make more sense.

-Change your `HelloWorldController` to the following:
+Change your `HelloWorldPresenter` to the following:

 ```php
 <?php